survivejs/webpack-book/manuscript/output/04_server_side_rendering.md

 }
 ```

-If you run the server now (`node ./server.js`) and navigate below `http://localhost:8080`, you should see something familiar:
+Run the server now (`node ./server.js`) and go below `http://localhost:8080`, you should see something familiar:

 ![Hello world](images/hello_01.png)